Berserk-Games/Tabletop-Simulator-API/docs/systemconsole.md

 ## Controls

 The console accepts basic text input.
-Additionally, you may hit ++arrow-up++ and ++down-arrow++ to cycle back and forth through the command history, and ++tab++ to autocomplete your current command (if more than one command is possible from your current prefix then hit it a couple of times to list all matching commands).
+Additionally, you may hit ++arrow-up++ and ++arrow-down++ to cycle back and forth through the command history, and ++tab++ to autocomplete your current command (if more than one command is possible from your current prefix then hit it a couple of times to list all matching commands).
 Hitting the ++grave++ key will activate the console.
 Hitting it again will type the character; if you would rather it deactivated the console input as well as activating it, then you can make it do that by entering this command: `+console_hotkey_lock`

 ## Commands & Variables